Week 1: In-Class#

 where \(V\) is the volume of the cube, \(A\) is the surface area of the cube, and \(h\) is side length of the cube.
 Assume the cube has side length \(h = 1.4\).

-Write a small piece of Python code where you calculate the volume and surface area of a cube:
+Write a Python script where you calculate the volume and surface area of a cube:

 Create a new IDLE file, and save it in your folder under an appropriate name.